heptarch/heptarch.github.io/projects.md

 ### 2.4 <a href="#tbc">Skunk Works</a><a id="sec-2-4" name="sec-2-4"></a>

-If Bell Labs made innovation systematic, why hasn't that degree of innovation been reproduced elsewhere?
+If Bell Labs made innovation systematic, why hasn't that been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-I argued that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
+I explained that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
 I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!
-Big Tech tries to invent and develop new realms, but without mandate in a prohibitively competitive environment.
+Big Tech tries to develop new realms, but without mandate in a prohibitively competitive environment.
 The IAS gives a mandate, but an empty one.
-Money and freedom aren't enough; you need a mandate too.
+Money and freedom aren't enough; you need a mandate with substance.

-Another
+A different model that

+### 2.5 <a href="#tbc">Skunk Works</a><a id="sec-2-5" name="sec-2-5"></a>